bright/new-www/src/pages/blog/2020-09-15-develop-your-own-cryptocurrency-with-substrate-2.md

 comments: true
 published: false
 ---
-This is the second part of a series where we are implementing an ERC20 token with Substrate node and accessing it from a NestJS application.
+This is the second part of a series where we are implementing an ERC20 token with a Substrate node and accessing it from a NestJS application.
 The first part is available [here](https://brightinventions.pl/blog/erc20-substrate-nest-example/).
 In this part, we will have a glimpse of the implementation of the ERC20 token using Substrate Runtime.
 We will also access it from a NestJS app.

 You can access the [working project on GitHub](https://github.com/bright/substrate-erc20-nestjs/tree/part2)

 ## Before we start

-Before we start, build the node, purge the chain and run it in development mode.
+Before we start, build the node, purge the chain, and run it in development mode.

 ```shell
 cargo build --release